 What if I am currently applying for an attestation from another EASA member state?

-On the basis that the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, UK-issued attestations would continue to be required if you are working on UK-registered aircraft.
+After the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, UK-issued attestations would continue to be required if you are working on UK-registered aircraft.
 They could be held alongside an EASA attestation after this scenario comes into effect, but not while the UK remains a member of EASA.
 If you are asked to surrender your UK-issued attestation as part of an application to an EASA state while the UK is still in EASA, you should not do so if you are going to be working on UK-registered aircraft.